Blake Shelton And Miranda Lambert Set To Reunite At The 2017 CMT Awards

 There’s no telling if Shelton and Lambert will actually speak to each other during the event.
 It’s definitely a possibility, especially given the ceremony’s usual irreverent tone, but we won’t know for sure until June.

-In the meantime, OK Magazine reports that Lambert is getting ready to tie the knot with Anderson East.
+In the meantime, OK Magazine reported that Lambert is getting ready to tie the knot with Anderson East.
 The country star hinted at a wedding when she wore a bridal-like white gown during the Academy of Country Music Awards last month – and she’s reportedly told Shelton the good news.

 “Miranda has refused to speak to Blake since their divorce,” an insider explained.
 “But she’s happy to hit him with the news that she’s fully ready to replace him!”